UKHomeOffice/developer-induction/slides/04-HOD-platform-and-technologies/12-Mission-2-deployment.md

 ## Mission 2!
 Deploy an application to kubernetes
 Make sure you have completed the developer getting started guide!​ http://bit.ly/2gEJ2IK

-1. Run a kubernetes cluster locally with minikube and deploy a sample application to it http://bit.ly/2gIf0Cb
+1. Run a Kubernetes cluster locally with minikube and deploy a sample application to it http://bit.ly/2gIf0Cb

 1. Use kd to deploy your application in one line​ https://github.com/UKHomeOffice/kd​